Updated: Jul 25

 Every year, six traffic collisions occur every minute in the United States, resulting in millions of serious or life-threatening injuries.
 The majority of these collisions and injuries, on the other hand, are avoidable.
 To avoid needless pain and discomfort, car manufacturers are legally responsible for ensuring that their cars are crashworthy.

-If you or your loved one has been injured or killed in a car accident, any or all of the injuries were likely caused by the vehicle's crashworthiness.
+If you or your loved one has been injured or killed in a car crash accident in California, any or all of the injuries were likely caused by the vehicle's crashworthiness.

 Crashworthiness in Automobiles: Factors to Consider

-There are two effects in a car accident: the initial impact and the second impact.
+There are two consequences of a California car crash accident: the initial impact and the second impact.
 The real crash occurs after the initial impact.
 Several safety factors decide the crashworthiness of an automobile during the initial impact, including, but not limited to:

 Defense from side impacts